 Prince took his idea to Alfred Uhry to execute.
 A Pulitzer Prize winner for Driving Miss Daisy, Uhry had won a Tony for Prince's last Broadway outing, 1998's Parade.
 "Alfred was perfect.
 We work very well together.
 We finish each other's sentences, which is always a good way to collaborate.
 It has been a very happy experience.
 I can't say it has been anything but that — and very stimulating.
 Nothing's easy, and this took four years because it's not a structure that I've quite seen before — but that's also what keeps it exciting.
 It's fun to take chances.
 If I can't take chances in this business, who can?"

+Just under 30 Weill songs — a blend of the known and the lesser-known — have been tossed into the marital mix, hand-picked from a great crate of CDs supplied by The Weill Foundation.
 "Alfred listened to absolutely everything — I didn't, he did — and then he would suggest some numbers, and I would make some choices.
 There are two numbers that I particularly love the way they're positioned in the show.
 One is 'That's Him,' because it was sung by Mary Martin [in One Touch of Venus] — but we heard a Kurt Weill recording of it, and that's what Michael is doing.
 He's singing and interpreting it exactly the way Weill did when he wrote it, I assume.
 And the other is 'September Song,' which I heard as a little kid sung by Walter Huston to a girl much too young for him [in Knickerbocker Holiday].
 We turned it around and made it for Lenya to sing to a man slightly younger than she is."

 The extraordinary performances he extracted from his leads was mutually arrived at, he said.
 "I just think we all collaborated.
 I think we were invigorated by each other's input.
 They are very creative people so you can make suggestions and they'll run with them.
 I can look in either of their faces, and, if they seemed to be thinking something I wasn't thinking, I'd say, 'All right.
 C'mon, say it.
 What is it?'
 It was that close and that easy.
 Over a lifetime, you don't get many actors with that amount of talent.
 You really don't."